 In February 2017, FASB issued ASU 2017-05, Other Income-Gains and Losses from the Derecognition of Nonfinancial Assets (Subtopic 610-20), which clarifies the scope of Subtopic 610-20 and adds guidance for partial sales of nonfinancial assets.
 Specifically, the amendments clarify that the guidance applies to all nonfinancial assets and in substance nonfinancial assets unless other specific guidance applies and defines "in substance financial asset" as an asset or group of assets for which substantially all of the fair value consists of nonfinancial assets and the group or subsidiary is not a business.
-The amendment also impacts the accounting for partial sales of nonfinancial assets, whereby an entity that transfers its controlling interest in a nonfinancial asset, but retains a noncontrolling ownership interest at fair value resulting in the full gain/loss recognition upon sale.
-The amendment is effective for fiscal years, and interim periods within those years, beginning after December 15, 2017, with early adopting the effect of the amendment on our consolidated financial statements.
+The amendment also impacts the accounting for partial sales of nonfinancial assets, whereby an entity that transfers its controlling interest in a nonfinancial asset, but retains a noncontrolling ownership interest, will measure the retained interest at fair value resulting in the full gain/loss recognition upon sale.
+The amendment is effective for fiscal years, and interim periods within those years, beginning after December 15, 2017, with early adoption permitted.
+We are currently evaluating the effect of the amendment on our consolidated financial statements.